filippo-santoliquido/filippo-santoliquido.github.io/_pages/about.md

     caption: "Tramonto dal rifugio Gniffetti (3 647 m)"
 ---

 Welcome!
 I am an astrophysicist studying the evolution of gravitational-wave sources across cosmic time.
-I am a researcher at the [Gran Sasso Sience Institue (GSSI)](https://www.gssi.it/) in L'Aquila (Italy).
+I am a researcher at the [Gran Sasso Science Institute (GSSI)](https://www.gssi.it/) in L'Aquila (Italy).

 <!-- I am a researcher in the [DEMOBLACK](https://demoblack.com/) group at the University of Padova. -->